epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 SELECT * FROM mpc.epn_core WHERE "orbit_class" LIKE '%Distant object%'
 ``

-As of writing, this returns a list of ~ 5700 objects with names and properties
+As of writing, this returns a list of ~ 5700 objects with names and properties (these also include Centaurs, though)

 ### 2- Getting the spectra